Active retirement groups

 Age Action Ireland

-Age Action Ireland is a national advocacy body on ageing and older people.
-The organisation aims to achieve fundamental change in the lives of all older people by empowering them to live full lives as actively engaged citizens and to secure their rights to comprehensive high quality services according to their changing needs.
+A national advocacy body on ageing and older people.
+It works to empower older people to live full lives as actively engaged citizens and to secure their rights to high-quality services according to their changing needs.

 Support and information